-Construction

-Design

-Planning Study

-Concept Development

-Project Funding

-Preliminary engineering is funded by TRRA.
-The project is not yet funded.
-USDOT grant opportunities will be pursued.

-Location: Mississippi River, Mile Marker 179, St. Louis, Missouri and

-East St. Louis, Illinois

-Estimated Cost: \$34M

-Owner: TRRA

-Contact: Eric Fields, Chief Engineer, Terminal Railroad Association

-of St. Louis, (618) 451-8428

-The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Project Funding The project received \$28.8 million from the Consolidated Rail Infrastructure & Safety Improvements (CRISI) program.
+The remaining project costs are being covered by the Terminal Rail Road Association of St. Louis (TRRA.)
+Location: Mississippi River, Mile Marker 179, St. Louis, Missouri and East St. Louis, Illinois Estimated Cost: \$57.6 million Owner: TRRA Contact: Eric Fields, Chief Engineer, Terminal Railroad Association of St. Louis, (618) 451-8428 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 The MacArthur Bridge over the Mississippi River supports national freight movement and the future of farmers, manufacturers, and distributors who depend on it.
 This bridge helps link America's eastern and western freight rail networks and serves six Class I Railroads and Amtrak.
 The St. Louis region is one of the largest freight hubs in the nation by car interchange volume and gross tonnage.
 Project Need: Construction on the original MacArthur Bridge was completed in 1912.
 Collectively, the MacArthur Bridge and Merchants Bridge represent the highest-volume rail crossing on the Mississippi River.
-While the replacement of the Merchant's Bridge was completed

-in fall 2022, significant work is required to keep the MacArthur Bridge functioning effectively as part of the St. Louis Region's freight network.
+While the replacement of the Merchant's Bridge was completed in fall 2022, significant work is required to keep the MacArthur Bridge functioning effectively as part of the St. Louis Region's freight network.
 Project Description: